Zoidmania/py3-script-template/readme.md

 You can forgo the above dependencies, but `lib/utils.py` relies on these dependencies for its functions, especially `rich` since it's used for logging (used throughout).

+### Why Don't You Use X?

+I used to use a few dependencies, but I no longer gravitate to them:

+- I don't use `tabulate` and `tqdm` anymore since their functionality is baked into `rich`.
+  - `tabulate` was great, but `rich` has all the same features.
+  - `rich` is as performant as `tqdm` now, so there's no reason to include a separate library for progress bars.

 ## Installation

 Simple: